Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Introduction

 The remainder of the paper is organized as follows.
-Section 2 introduces the preliminaries on NTS distribution and GARCH model.
-Section 3 specifies our model, methods for estimation and simulation.
-Section 4 is an empirical study on in-sample goodness of fit and out-of-sample performance in recent years.
+Section \ref{sec_Preliminaries} introduces the preliminaries on NTS distribution and GARCH model.
+Section \ref{sec_Model} specifies our model and methods for estimation and simulation.
+Section \ref{sec_Portfolio_Optimization} introduces the portfolio optimization with tail risk measures.
+Section \ref{sec_Empirical_Study} is an empirical study on in-sample goodness-of-fit and out-of-sample performance in recent years.